sohamchavan07/Blog-App/README.md

 ```

 ## Contributing
-Fork, create a branch, make changes, run tests, open a PR.

-## License
-MIT

----
-If you want, I can run the git commands to remove tracked clutter now.

-## Contributing

 Contributions are welcome — please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) and run the test suite before opening a PR.